hectorhm98/RandomUserChallenge/README.md

 - More users load automatically when scrolling to the bottom.
 - Users are stored locally to optimize subsequent loading.
 - When a user is tapped/selected, it navigates to a detail view showing more information.
-- A user can be deleted -> UI will not show it again
+- A user can be deleted using a swipe action or inside the detail view -> UI will not show it again
-- //TODO Complete
+- You can filter users by a query string, that will search match by name, surename and email.
+- If you are filtering and no more users are shown, a button to load more is displayed, to avoid fetching automatically (and potentially in a bucle) when a filter is too complex -> You have control to when fetch more random users
+- Floating button to go back to the top (displayed only when the scroll has finished and is not in the top already)

 ## Credits